SwannSG/cheatsheets/HowToReasonAboutCSSLayout.md

 - the height of the inline boxes contained within it
 - the alignment of the inline boxes contained within it
 - the *height* property does not apply

-- line height --> line-height: value x height of line box content area

-The height of the line box content are is dependent on:
+- line height --> line-height = value X height of line box content area The height of the line box content are dependent on:
 - the font
 - vertical padding,border and margin start outside the content area